smikhalevski/roqueform/README.md

 field.at('foo').setError('Some useful message');
 ```

+This plugin makes all the heavy lifting related to field status updates and notifications, handling async validation
-`validatePlugin` takes a validator object that implements `validate` and `validateAsync` methods.
+abortions, etc. It takes a validator object that implements `validate` and `validateAsync` methods.
+These methods
-These methods receive a field that must be validated, and should return a validation result.
-You can call
+receive a field that must be validated, and should return a validation result.
+You can call `setInternalError` to notify
-`setInternalError` callback to notify Roqueform that a particular field has an error.
+Roqueform that a particular field has an error.

 `validatePlugin` distinguishes internal errors (those set via `setInternalError`) and external errors (those set via
 `field.setError`).
 Internal errors are automatically cleared when the `field.validate` or `field.validateAsync`